Disk of the World

 The Phaistos Disk, located (in the Herakleion Museum) but not explained, is probably the most famous maze in the world except for the Maze of Daedalus, explained but not located.
 In the Phaistos Disk we have the artifact but not the narrative.
 In the Maze of Daedalus we have the narrative but not the artifact.
 In the Maze of Daedalus narrative, the Greek hero Theseus was put into the maze and then challenged to find his way back out under pressure of being eaten by the Minotaur.
 Fortunately for him, the Minotaur's half-sister Ariadne helped him by leaving a thread for him to follow out of the maze after he killed the Minotaur.

-The idea of the thread is visible in the Phaistos Disk solution (right, pictographs removed, and below) as the winding spiral that covers both sides of the disk and can be followed from center to center like a thread.
+The idea of the thread is visible in the Phaistos Disk solution (below) as the winding spiral that covers both sides of the disk and can be followed from center to center like a thread.

 Phaistos Disk